You burn your finger on a hot stove and withdraw it without thought. This is thought without words.

 We humans are self-conscious creatures and differentiate ourselves from that which we observe.
 We don't have to remain stuck on the idea that there is no reality outside ourselves.

-Measuring involves the relationship between the observer and the stuff outside his head that is being observed.
-Those interested in space travel and time recognize that we cannot separate an event from the observer of the event.
+Those interested in space travel and time recognize that we cannot separate observation of an event from the observer of the event.

 Truth is about verification: as you approach from a distance I can see whether it's really you.
 Truth is about accurate measurement.
-Concerning complexities it's about approximations.
-(Darwin's theory of evolution was an approximation that didn't include a later understanding of evolutionary genetics.)
+Concerning complexities, it's about approximations.
+(Darwin's theory of evolution was an approximation that didn't include the later understanding of evolutionary genetics.)

 CONTINUE READING: Better Thinking